Pawsitive Solutions

 • Never allow a child to discipline or correct a dog’s behaviour

-• When visiting friends or family who have a dog Do not allow your child to play in the garden with the dog unsupervised (Young children can unwittingly play far too rough with a dog and SOME dogs cannot take being poked or their tail or ears being pulled so it’s wise to supervise at all times)
+• When visiting friends or family who have a dog Do not allow your child to play in the garden with the dog unsupervised.
+(Young children can unwittingly play far too rough with a dog.
+SOME dogs cannot take being poked or their tail or ears being pulled so it’s wise to supervise at all times)

 • Never pat a strange dog even if it’s owner is present